xtliu97/audio2face-pytorch/README.md

+# audio2face-pytorch

+Pytorch implementation of audio generating face mesh or blendshape models.

-# VOCA-Pytorch
+# Dataset
+This repo use VOCASET as the template.
-Pytorch implementation of 'Capture, Learning, and Synthesis of 3D Speaking Styles' (CVPR 2019)
+'Capture, Learning, and Synthesis of 3D Speaking Styles' (CVPR 2019)

 #
 Under developing